DejanJoksimovic/jsScript/README.md

 ## image tag in html5 doesn't need to close
 ## mailto:[mail.com]
 ## a with name attribute but without href attribute is and anchor
+## viewState vs sessionState
+* 'ViewState' is specific to a page in a session.
+* 'SessionState' is specific to user specific data that can be accessed across all pages in the web application.